Popular Products

 How long will my first period last?

-First periods, just like any other period, can vary from person to person in the amount of blood released or the length of the period, all of which is normal.
-While your best friend’s period might last 2 days, your period could last between 5 and 7 days.
-In some cases, menstruation can even last as long as 10 days.
+First periods can vary from person to person, and how long your period lasts for, how much blood is lost and how long in between periods will be unique to you.
+Whilst your best friend’s period might last 2 days, your period could last between 5 and 7 days.
+In some cases, menstruation can even last as long as 10 days and still be considered normal.

-When your next period comes, make a note in your diary or on your phone, so that you can track your menstrual cycle.
-Eventually, if your period becomes regular, you can predict when the next one is coming, especially if you experience Premenstrual Syndrome (PMS) or period pain.
+When your period arrives, make a note in your diary, or on your phone, so that you can track your cycle and over time you should be able to predict when the next one is coming, and best of all be prepared.

 Why is my first period so heavy?

-Experiencing a heavy flow during your first period is not uncommon.
+Experiencing a heavy flow during your first period is not as unusual as you may think.
 It's important to remember that your body is going through a significant change, and it may take some time to establish a regular pattern.
-The heavy period could be due to a surge in hormone levels, an immature or irregular menstrual cycle, or the shedding of a thick uterine lining.
+A heavy period could be due to a surge in hormone levels, an immature or irregular menstrual cycle, or the shedding of a thicker uterine lining.

 Buy products for your first period from our teen’s range